 This bivouac on Skuta Mountain in the Slovenian Alps relies on our glass for superior thermal insulation and solar control performance under extreme conditions.

 Each of our companies promotes effective resource management and recycling throughout their operations.
 For example, paper recovery and recycling is a big priority for us.
 In 2017, one of our companies, Georgia-Pacific, used approximately 2.5 million tons of recovered paper and paperboard.
-GP Harmon Recycling is one of the world’s largest buyers and sellers of wastepaper.
+Georgia-Pacific Recycling is one of the world’s largest buyers and sellers of wastepaper.